-Junior level team members generally embrace automation more easily than senior-level staff that have been burned by automation in the past (or at least have constantly been hearing about automation is bad).
-But everyone in our team has been exposed to enough education and positive results that we are all on-board.
+Junior level team members generally embrace automation more easily than senior-level staff that have been burned by automation in the past (or at least have constantly been hearing about how automation is bad from their colleagues).
+But everyone on our team has been exposed to enough education and positive results that we are all on-board.

 Not to brag but… we bring on high level people that just get it.
 As part of our hiring process, we ask all candidates (whether or not they have specific experience in managing Google Ad accounts before), to put together their own presentation about how the Google Ad auction works, what Quality Score is, how to calculate Actual CPC, and a handful of other questions that gives us a sense of their ability to understand supply/demand, logic, and the basics of behavioral economics.
 And we grill them with loads of follow up questions that challenge them to think through complicated topics on the spot.

 By the time someone joins the team, they’ve already been challenged to think extremely critical about these topics.

 Expectation management is not just something that is important for client relationships… It’s also a critical practice when it comes to onboarding new team members.
 New employees walk in on day one knowing that they will be challenged and will need to consistently develop new skills.

 Automation, and how technology changes and impacts our client’s accounts, is something we are constantly discussing in the office.
 Diversity of opinion and experience drives these conversations, and we pride ourselves on having the type of culture that encourages open questions and debate from everyone on the team.